dainst/idai-field/desktop/src/manual/manual.en.md

 The following options are available in the category editor for configuring QR codes:
 * *Use QR codes for identification*: Enable this option to allow the use of QR codes for resources of the category
 * *Automatically create for new resources*: Enable this option if a QR code should be generated automatically for every newly created resource
 * *Fields to print*: Select up to three fields to be printed on the QR code label in addition to the resource identifier.
-Activate the option "Print field label" if you want the field label to appear before the field content on the label.
+Activate the option "Print field label" if you want the field label to appear before the field content on the printed label.

 #### Hierarchy